explainers-by-googlers/cross-origin-storage/README.md

 #### Declarative JavaScript integration

 [Import attributes](https://github.com/tc39/proposal-import-attributes) provide a way to reach COS from module imports and dynamic `import()`, without going through `navigator.crossOriginStorage` directly.
 As with the HTML and CSS forms, `integrity` identifies the file in COS, and `crossOriginStorage` specifies which origins may retrieve it.
-The `crossOriginStorage` import attribute is proposed to TC39 in [tomayac/crossoriginstorage-import-attribute](https://github.com/tomayac/crossoriginstorage-import-attribute).

 ##### Example: Same-site only module

 An empty array for `crossOriginStorage` opts the module into COS for same-site access only, mirroring the behavior of omitting `origins` in the imperative API: